fr0ster/simplest_sap_rap_example/fourth_iteration/notes.md

 ### Final Steps:
 - Activate all new and updated CDS objects.
 - Test the updated service in the Fiori application to ensure the criticality handling works as expected.

 ---
+### Possible Issues and Solutions:
+#### 1. **Columns Missing in Preview**
+  **Problem**:
+   - CDS views/projection fail to activate, particularly those with **composition associations**.
+   **Solution**:
+   - Activate all CDS views connected through composition **together**, especially:
+     - When creating a new CDS view with a composition.
+     - When modifying an existing composition that introduces or changes associations.
+   - Always activate both the root view and any dependent views linked by the composition.
+Use the activation tool to ensure all dependencies are resolved.
+#### 2. **Criticality Service Preview doesn't show**
+  **Problem**:
+   - You just see blank page by Criticality Levels Service.
+   **Solution**:
+   - Check Metadata Extension for Orders, there should be annotation for all needed fields.
+   - Check Service Definition, there should be exposed Order Project.
+#### 3. **Orders entity doesn't have transactional behavior**
+  **Problem**:
+   - don't see Create/Dlete buttons for Orders entity.
+   **Solution**:
+   - Check there exists BDEF for Interface and Projection and class behavior implementation
+   - Check you modificated Interface Behaviour Implementation and Projection Behaviour Implementation exists and all objects are activated witout any error.

+---
 ### Summary:
 This iteration enhances the data model by introducing criticality levels, integrating them into product data, and updating the UI to reflect criticality-based calculations.
 The new tab for managing criticality levels provides flexibility for maintaining the criticality values directly in the Fiori application.